DIY EUROKITCHEN, PART V

 All 4 styles have squared outside edges and minimal or subdued interior trim.
 They will work well with our kitchen and make nice transitions from one panel to the next.

-Choosing The Style And Method Of Making Cabinet Door
+Choosing The Style And Method Of Making A Cabinet Door

 Barker Door usually has a special price point for their Shaker Style Door and it is a very popular style for high-end kitchens.
 So I filled out a measurement and spec sheet on their website platform.
-The cost for my kitchen came to approximately $1,200.
+The quoted price for my kitchen doors and drawer fronts came to approximately $1,200.

 Instead of having doors made, I made the labor intensive choice to make my own.
 I chose the mitered joint method, whereby each end piece is cut with a 45 degree angle to join with the opposing piece (See diagram).
 What made the joint work was use of a power tool called a Biscuit Joiner.
 This allows for a slot to be cut into each miter with a small horizontal circular saw blade.
 Then a special biscuit is inserted with glue and the 2 pieces then are locked together.